kashmir96/oso/content/projects/muscle-car-madness.md

 ---
 title: "Muscle Car Madness - Rangiora Car Show"
-description: Muscle Car Madness is a car show that's been run at the Rangiora show grounds for over 35 years.
-With over 1000 cars on show and tens of thousands in attendance, this event is well known in New Zealand.
+description: "Muscle Car Madness is a car show that's been run at the Rangiora show grounds for over 35 years.
+With over 1000 cars on show and tens of thousands in attendance, this event is well known in New Zealand."
 draft: false
 cover:
  image: /img/projects/musclecarmadness.webp
  alt: a screenshot of muscle car madness nz website
 date: "01/01/2018"
 type: Projects
-category: "events"
+category: ["events"]
-tags: "car shows", "charity"
+tags: ["car shows", "charity"]

 ---